slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Stop looking for happiness in the same place where you lost it.'*

-> *'You can't start the next chapter of your life if you keep re-reading the last one.'*

 > *'Death leaves a heartache no one can heal; love leaves a memory no one can steal.'*

 Life becomes very easy when you have studied the past to the extent that you have seen the recurring patterns.

 > *'There are years that ask questions and years that answer.' -- Zora Neale Hurston*

-> *'We are surrounded by story.' -- Alice McDermott*

 > *'History does not repeat, but it does rhyme.' -- Mark Twain*